Myth: The Citylink contract forbids airport trains

 • introduces new roads or public transport services that have a detrimental effect on Citylink’s financial performance.

-Since the western section of Citylink is also the main road route to Melbourne Airport, it would appear that a train line to the airport is just the kind of thing that would trigger compensation.
+Since the western section of Citylink is also the main road route to Melbourne Airport, it would appear that a train line to the airport is just the kind of thing that would have triggered compensation under the original Deed, and possibly under the current Deed if some kind of ‘discriminatory’ intent could be argued.
 Were this the case, advocacy of the train line might face problems (though even this is far from clear, as we explain below).

-Exhibit J itself is not available from the contracts website, but it can be found on the Vicroads website.
+Exhibit J itself appears to not be available online, although for a while it could be found on the Vicroads website.
 It lists a number of potential projects that the government at the time wanted to reserve the right to build at no risk in the future.
 This included on the one hand all the road projects from the Kennett Government’s Linking Melbourne freeway plan of 1994 (most of them now built), and on the other hand,

 the development of a new public transport rail link between the central city and Tullamarine Airport as part of the metropolitan heavy rail network.

-More recently, negotiations between the government and Transurban have led to Transurban relaxing aspects of its Concession Deed in return for generous government-funded road improvements (such as additional lanes on the Monash Freeway).
-Transurban has already stated in its 2006 ‘Sustainability Report’ that it would not seek a financial payment by the State for non-exempt public transport improvements, but would instead negotiate to extend the CityLink concession beyond its current end.
-So the government should feel in no way constrained by the CityLink contract when improving public transport or freight rail, even where it can’t rely on Exhibit J.
+It is unlikely that Transurban would ever have pursued the Victorian Government for compensation for an airport train line in any case.
+As early as 2006 Transurban stated in a ‘Sustainability Report’ that it would not seek “a financial payment by the State” for non-exempt public transport improvements, but would instead “negotiate to extend the CityLink concession beyond its current end”.
+So the government should feel in no way constrained by the CityLink contract when improving public transport or freight rail, even where it can‘t rely on Exhibit J or the 2018 deletions from the Concession Deed.

-But even if airport rail or some other improvement weren’t specifically excluded, and Transurban reversed its current stance to insist on financial compensation, it’s still not at all certain they would be entitled to claim it.
-A legal argument can be made that if Transurban could reasonably foresee at the time of signing its contract that the government might build an airport line sometime in the next three decades, it ought to have factored this possibility into its business case.
+But even if airport rail or some other improvement weren’t specifically excluded, and Transurban reversed its current stance to insist on financial compensation, it‘s still not at all certain they would be entitled to claim it.
+A legal argument can be made that if Transurban could reasonably foresee at the time of signing its contract that the government might build an airport line sometime in the next three decades, it ought to have factored in this possibility.

-Returning to Sydney’s M2 motorway, it turns out that the government has since built a train line parallel to the M2 (the Chatswood to Epping link) and the private operator has not made any claim for compensation.
+Returning to Sydney’s M2 motorway, it turns out that the government did subsequently build a train line parallel to the M2 (the Chatswood to Epping link, opened in 2009) and the private operator made no claim for compensation.
 As the NSW Auditor-General has noted, the operator made clear at an early stage that it was taking into account the likely construction of the line.
 So even though the NSW government didn’t protect itself by providing for the project in its contract, ultimately it has not been exposed to compensation claims.